MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/error-install-windows-internal-database.md

 ## Cause

-When WID is installed, the NT SERVICE\MSSQL$MICROSOFT##WID local virtual account is created, and this account is granted the **Log on as a service** user right by local Group Policy.
-If the local Group Policy setting is overwritten by a Group Policy Object (GPO) that is linked to a site, domain, or organizational unit, the NT SERVICE\MSSQL$MICROSOFT##WID account doesn't have the necessary user rights.
+When WID is installed, the NT SERVICE\MSSQL$MICROSOFT##WID local virtual account is created.
+This account is granted the **Log on as a service** user right by local Group Policy.
+If a Group Policy Object (GPO) that's linked to a site, domain, or organizational unit overwrites the local Group Policy setting, the NT SERVICE\MSSQL$MICROSOFT##WID account doesn't have the necessary user rights.
 So WID can't be installed.

 ## Workaround